Chart Color Schemes

 An assessment of population growth drivers in Corrimal reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of the suburb of Corrimal is around 7,215.
-This reflects an increase of 243 people since the 2021 Census, which reported a population of 6,972.
-The change is inferred from the resident population of 7,188, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 69 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,417 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's 3.5% growth since census positions it within 0.5 percentage points of the SA3 area (4.0%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 61.0% of overall population gains during recent periods.
+As of Nov 2025, the population of the Corrimal statistical area (Lv2) is estimated at around 7,780.
+This reflects an increase of 808 people since the 2021 Census, which reported a population of 6,972.
+The change is inferred from AreaSearch's estimation of the resident population at 7,703 following examination of the latest ERP data release by the ABS in June 2024 and an additional 69 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,528 persons per square kilometer.
+The Corrimal (SA2) saw an 11.6% growth from 2021 to Nov 2025, exceeding the SA3 area's 4.4% and the non-metro area's growth rate, marking it as a growth leader in the region.
+Overseas migration contributed approximately 61.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, lower quartile growth of Australia's non-metropolitan areas is anticipated, with the area expected to expand by 354 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 4.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate lower quartile growth for Australia's non-metropolitan areas, with the Corrimal (SA2) expected to expand by 350 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 3.1% in total over the 17 years.

 Frequently Asked Questions - Population